jeremjlr/MurphySecurity/README.md

         return False
 ```

+I recommend using camera modules which are always recording

 Adding new 433Mhz detectors/keys is very simple just go to the detectors tab and make your device emit its signals (press the keys' buttons, open/close a door detector, etc...) and the system should detect it automatically.
 You can then choose a name and a behavior and add it.

 You can set up alarms by following the manufacturer instructions and going to the app's parameters to emit the alarm code whenever it is requiered.
-Once it is set up enabling/disabling security should also trigger a little alarm bip.
+Once it is set up, enabling/disabling security should also trigger a little alarm bip.
 There is also a button to generate new codes in case of conflict.

 ## Roadmap